quotient-im/gtad/README.md

 the API description; a careless regex can easily render the input invalid.

 ##### `identifiers`
-This is a similar (in format) map of more fine-tuned substitutions, only applied to _identifiers_ encountered in OpenAPI.
-As of GTAD 0.6, it's only applied to call parameters and structure fields but not, e.g., call names.
+(Since GTAD 0.6) This is a similar (in format) map of more fine-tuned substitutions, only applied to _identifiers_ encountered in OpenAPI.
+For now it's only applied to call parameters and structure fields but not, e.g., call names (operationIds).

 One of the main cases for this is escaping parameter names that clash with language reserved words (`unsigned` in the example below) or otherwise